-The AntaKori project hosts a large Cu-Au-Ag skarn system with associated breccias and porphyry-style mineralization developed in sedimentary and intrusive rocks, with a later overprint of epithermal, high-sulphidation mineralization associated with the overlying Miocene volcanic rocks.
+The AntaKori project hosts a large Cu-Au-Ag skarn system with associated breccias and porphyry-style mineralization developed in sedimentary and intrusive rocks, with a later overprint of epithermal, high-sulphidation mineralization associated with the overlying Miocene volcanic rocks, and locally a late epithermal, intermediate sulphidation base-metal carbonate style of Au-Cu-Zn mineralization.
 The project is located 60 km north of the city of Cajamarca in the Hualgayoc District, in a world-class Au-Cu province which hosts a number of nearby deposits, as described below.

-- > Immediately adjacent to the producing Tantahuatay Gold Mine (Buenaventura-Southern Copper) - > 7 km to the NW of the Cerro Corona Gold-Copper Mine (Goldfields) - > 35 km to the NNW of the Yanacocha Gold Mine (Newmont-Buenaventura) - ➤ 40 km to the SE of the La Granja Porphyry Copper deposit (Rio Tinto)

-50 km to the NW of the Michiquillay Porphyry Copper deposit (recently auctioned by the Peruvian Government to Southern Copper)
+- > Immediately adjacent to the producing Tantahuatay Gold Mine (Buenaventura-Southern Copper) - > 7 km to the NW of the Cerro Corona Gold-Copper Mine (Goldfields) - > 35 km to the NNW of the Yanacocha Gold Mine (Newmont-Buenaventura) - > 40 km to the SE of the La Granja Porphyry Copper deposit (Rio Tinto) - > 50 km to the NW of the Michiquillay Porphyry Copper deposit (recently auctioned by the Peruvian Government to Southern Copper)